apache/libcloud/docs/index.rst

     Unless noted otherwise, all of the examples in the documentation are licensed under the `Apache 2.0 license`_.

-Apache Libcloud is a Python library which abstracts away the differences between multiple cloud providers.
-It current can manage four different cloud
+Apache Libcloud is a Python library which hides differences between different cloud provider APIs and allows you to manage different cloud resources through a unified and easy to use API.

-resources:
+Resource you can manage with Libcloud are divided in the following categories:

-* :doc:`Cloud servers </compute/index>` - services such as Amazon EC2 and
+* :doc:`Cloud Servers </compute/index>` - services such as Amazon EC2 and
   RackSpace CloudServers
-* :doc:`Cloud object storage </storage/index>` - services such as Amazon S3 and
+* :doc:`Cloud Object Storage </storage/index>` - services such as Amazon S3 and
   Rackspace CloudFiles
 * :doc:`Load Balancers as a Service </loadbalancer/index>`
 * :doc:`DNS as a Service </dns/index>`